CISecurity/ArtifactExpressions/artifacts/vmware/vmware.virtual_machine.advanced_setting.rst

 The VMware: Virtual Machine: Advanced Setting test is used to verify the status of specified advanced settings in the virtual machine configuration file.

+The vm_advancedsetting_object element is used by a vm_advancedsetting_test to define the vm name, connection string, and the name of the advanced setting to be evaluated.

+The vm_advancedsetting_state element holds information regarding the value of the specified advanced setting in the virtual machine configuration file.

 Technical Details
 -----------------